jgbreault/tourny/README.md

 # tourny
-A Python package to simulation single-elimination tournaments
+A Python package to simulate single-elimination tournaments